tsinghualn/Android-app-BudgetManagement/README.md

 c) After we have a project in Eclipse right click on your project go to ‘Build Path’ and click ‘Configure Build Path’.
 Click on ‘Classpath’ to highlight it and then click on ‘Add External JARS…’

 d) Just as a check before you start the server, make sure that the port is set to “6868” as that is what we used for the client in Android Studio.
+The client 10.0.2.2, which is the local emulator host for Android Studio.

 e) Make sure that the server is already running when you run the Android Studio project.